jajamoa/generative-minds/src/phase2_motif/README.md

 - `motif_analysis.py`: Basic topological motif detection
 - `extract_semantic_motifs.py`: Script to run the full pipeline

+## Optimized Motif Extraction

+The latest implementation includes several optimizations to ensure more meaningful motif detection:

+1. **Motif Templates**: Uses predefined motif templates for each pattern type (M1, M2.x, M3.x)
+2. **Central Node Tracking**:
+   - For fork patterns (M2.x): Tracks only center nodes (source nodes)
+   - For collider patterns (M3.x): Tracks only sink nodes (target nodes)
+   - Prevents double-counting of nested motifs
+3. **Size Constraints**:
+   - M1 (Chain) patterns: Fixed at exactly 3 nodes
+   - M2/M3 patterns: Variable size from 3-5 nodes, with larger motifs prioritized
+4. **Priority Order**: Processes motifs in order of complexity (larger first) to avoid identifying sub-patterns of already discovered motifs

+### Example: Fork Patterns

+For fork patterns (M2.x), we first identify larger forks (M2.3), then extended forks (M2.2), and finally basic forks (M2.1).
+If a node is already the center of a larger fork, it won't be considered as the center of a smaller fork.

 ## Output Files

 Generated in `src/phase2_motif/output/`: